Rick Eckel launches his AvA. A RES (Rudder, Elevator, Spoiler) thermal duration contest design.

 The Orlando Buzzards are members of the Florida Soaring Society (FSS) and supports the principles and goals of the League of Silent Flight (LSF).
 FSS is a statewide organization with a current membership of four participating soaring clubs who sponsor weekend contests throughout the year.
 Participation in the FSS contest lets interested pilots compete for trophies/medallions at each contest and for year end trophy awards.
 Contesting is an excellent way to improve soaring skills rapidly.

-Most of the sport flying activity is at the club home field on Saturday and Sunday between 10 am and 3 pm, however members are entitled to field access at any time.
+Most flying activity is at the club’s home field on Saturday and Sunday between 10 am and 3 pm, however members are entitled to field access at any time the field is open.

 The Xplorer (a molded carbon fiber Unlimited aircraft) comes in for a landing.

-Club meetings are held monthly on the first Saturday of the month at the Home field.
+The club holds monthly meetings usually held on the first Saturday of the month at the home field.
 Guests are welcome to attend the meetings.
 From time to time, the date and/or time of a club meeting may be changed.
 Information about the next meeting is available on the events calendar.

-The Buzzards host two FSS contests each year as well as the Gentle Lady “Plus” event and the premier Tangerine Soaring Championship.
-The club also hosts a 4 contest series for a specific class such as RES or 2M.
-Details of each of theses events and their dates can be found on the Contest Schedule.
+The Buzzards host a few FSS contests each year as well as the premier Tangerine Soaring Championship.
+Details of each of these events and their dates can be found on the Contest Schedule.
 These contests raise much of the money the club requires for equipment and maintenance.

 Jamie Buckland sends his Icon on her way.